-Except for the placebo effect, electroshock does not heal any illness; if your friend was depressed before electroshock, they likely go home after electroshock with the same depression they arrived with,
+Except for the placebo effect, electroshock does not heal any illness; if your friend was mentally ill before electroshock, they likely go home with a mental illness plus

-- plus the complex PTSD introduced by the trauma of electroshock,
+- the complex PTSD introduced by the trauma of electroshock and

 - less sleep, less tolerant of coffee (makes things worse), poor digestion, less composure/more vigilance, diminished adrenal function, strained relationships (marital, family), teeth problems, more fatigue, intolerance for chaos, higher blood pressure, skin problems … as explained more fully here .